pathumsenadeera/2D-Fighting-Game/README.markdown

 - Provide an engaging application that highlights real-time multimedia processing.

 ### Target Users
 This game targets anime enthusiasts, particularly fans of the Naruto series, as well as students and developers interested in game development and multimedia applications.
-It serves as an educational tool for understanding Pygame and basic game mechanics.

 ### Technology Stack
 - Programming Language: Python 3.12.3